Vegan Cinnamon Muffins

 Only 8 ingredients!

-I wanted to make this a super simple, quick and easy recipe, so I followed my raspberry muffins recipe and made a few changes to it.
+I wanted to make this a super simple, quick and easy recipe, so I followed an old version of my raspberry muffins recipe and made a few changes to it.
 After the changes, the recipe contains just 8 ingredients!
 And perhaps with the exception of the dairy-free margarine, all of them are very cheap, basic ingredients that you’ll find in pretty much any shop or supermarket.

 The first change I made to the recipe was that I added some ground cinnamon.
 Obviously…